-- a significant underperformance relative to expected historical or projected future operating results; - a significant change in the manner of CRA's use of the acquired asset or the strategy for CRA's overall business; - a significant negative industry or economic trend; and - CRA's entity-wide fair value relative to net book value.
+- a significant underperformance relative to expected historical or projected future operating results; - a significant change in the manner of CRA's use of the acquired asset or the strategy for CRA's overall business; - · a significant negative industry or economic trend; and - CRA's entity-wide fair value relative to net book value.

-If CRA determines that an impairment review is required, CRA would review the expected future undiscounted cash flows to be generated by the assets.
-If CRA determines that the carrying value of long-lived assets may not be recoverable, CRA would measure any impairment based on a projected discounted cash flow method using a discount rate determined by CRA to be commensurate with the risk inherent in CRA's current business model.
-If impairment is indicated through this review, the carrying amount of the asset would be reduced to its estimated fair value.
+If CRA determines that an impairment review is required, CRA would review the expected future undiscounted cash flows to be generated by the assets or asset groups.
+If CRA determines that the carrying value of long-lived assets or asset groups may not be recoverable, CRA would measure any impairment based on a projected discounted cash flow method using a discount rate determined by CRA to be commensurate with the risk inherent in CRA's current business model.
+If impairment is indicated through this review, the carrying amount of the assets would be reduced to their estimated fair value.